Need a Private Tutor?

 painful emotions that can paralyse a student, rendering him immobile in the face of a challenging math problem.
 Behind a square root can hide questions surrounding his place in the family; behind a quadratic equation, unspoken worries can play hide and seek.

-Similarly, trauma experienced in class, like the petrifying shame of one struggling to complete a numerical problem on the board in front of all her classmates, or the chiding of a teacher who doesn’t understand how the student can possibly not grasp given maths concepts, can leave an indelible mark.
+Similarly, trauma experienced in school, like the petrifying shame of one struggling to complete a numerical problem on the board in front of all her classmates, or the chiding of a teacher who doesn’t understand how the student can possibly not grasp given maths concepts, can leave an indelible mark.

 aversion to mathematics can result in failure in the topic, with the symptoms and consequences we have explored.
-Why do People Hate Maths?
+Why do Some People Hate Maths?

 Mathematics is a discipline that requires